Totem Skin

 Totem Skin were a Swedish hardcore punk band from Dalarna.
-The band was formed in 2012 by guitarist Christoffer Oster and vocalists Henrik Dahlqvist and Glenn Zettersten.
+The band was formed in 2012 by guitarist Christoffer Öster and vocalists Henrik Dahlqvist and Glenn Zettersten.
 They released two studio albums, Still Waters Run Deep in 2013 and Weltschmerz in 2015, combining raw ferocity with dark atmospheres.
-Totem Skin disbanded in January 2017; what was to be their third album has been reworked into the self-titled debut album of Oster's new project Dödsrit.
+Totem Skin disbanded in January 2017; what was to be their third album has been reworked into the self-titled debut album of Öster's new project Dödsrit.